David Byrne (footballer, born 1961)

 David Stuart Byrne (born 5 March 1961) is an English former professional footballer who played as a winger.
+After retiring from the game he went on to be a coach, assistant manager, caretaker manager, director of football and head of recruitment for clubs north and south of the UK, his recent job was head of recruitment at Dundee United but recently left the club.

 Playing career

 Byrne began his career in non-league football, before moving to Gillingham in July 1985.
 He moved to Millwall on 4 August 1986 for a fee of £5,000.
 He joined Cambridge United on loan on 8 September 1988 and Blackburn Rovers on loan on 23 February 1989.
 On 16 March 1989, he joined Plymouth Argyle on a free transfer.
 He later played for Bristol Rovers, Watford and went on loan to Reading and Fulham.

 Byrne joined Shamrock Rovers in January 1993 also on loan from Watford but only made four league appearances.
 After returning to Watford he joined Scottish side St Johnstone and Partick Thistle.
 He joined Walsall on loan in February 1994 and after leaving Partick played for St Mirren, Ayr United and Albion Rovers where he was player-coach in 1996.
 He also had a brief loan spell at Tottenham Hotspur in 1995, featuring in their makeshift squad for the Intertoto Cup.